Skip to content

 • 11.
 Open Source License Audit

 Are they using GPL libraries in a proprietary product?
 If yes, you might be legally required to open-source your entire acquisition.
-This kills deals instantly.
+This changes deals instantly.

 • 12.
 QA & Test Coverage Reports